 Pine Valley boasts the park’s wave pool, as well as its lazy river tube ride.
 The Slippery Ridge section contains the Dragon’s Tail speed slides, while Flash Flood Canyon has the park’s tallest single slide, Dive Bomber.

-The park is less than ten kilometres north of Smyrna, in Marietta.
+The park is less than 7 miles north of Smyrna, in Marietta.

 7. The Anne Frank Exhibit

-Developed in conjunction with Amsterdam’s Anne Frank House, this museum space is in the city of Sandy Springs, roughly 20 kilometres east of Smyrna.
+Developed in conjunction with Amsterdam’s Anne Frank House, this museum space is in the city of Sandy Springs, roughly 12.5 miles east of Smyrna.

 It uses the story of this young German-Jewish girl’s experience hiding from the Nazi’s in occupied Europe during the Second World War to discuss the realities behind the holocaust of the Jewish people.